shpml/fundamentals/07_chapter/04_exercise.md

 This exercise will allow you to practice using Git.

-1) Open your terminal, and go into to the `fundamentals` directory you created earlier.
+1) Open your terminal, and navigate to the `fundamentals` directory you created earlier.
 Create a new directory within it called "git-practice."

 2) Use `cd` to navigate into that new directory.
 You can make sure you're in the right place by using the `pwd` command.